christineyanta/Metagenomics_Tutorial/Part2/README.md

 ```$ megahit -1 $R1s -2 $R2s --min-contig-len 1000 -m 0.85 -o Assembly/ -t 8```

-The arguments are as follows:
+The arguments are described as follows:
 * `-1` : Read1 Input File(s)
 * `-2` : Read2 Input File(s)
 * `--min-contig-len` : the minimum length for a contig to keep